-One year back, in the January of 2017, on a bright yet wintery cold day, a group of 12 students from Georgia Tech and Emory were riding past Hurt Park in Downtown Atlanta.
+In January 2017, on a bright yet wintery cold day, a group of 12 students from Georgia Tech and Emory were riding past Hurt Park in Downtown Atlanta.
 We saw a long line of homeless people waiting to get some food from a charity table.
-The organizers simply handed out boxes of leftover food from restaurants and the homeless just took what they got and left.
-The event literally seemed like a transaction – the purpose of doing charity seemed to be simply to get the organizers more social media publicity.
+The organizers simply handed out boxes of leftover food from restaurants, and the homeless just took what they got and left.
+The event literally seemed like a transaction—the purpose of doing charity seemed to be simply to get the organizers more social media publicity.

 On that day, we found an opportunity to be the change that we wanted to see in the world.
 We decided to form a non-profit whose purpose was to serve the destitute of Greater Atlanta.
 With the help of wonderful donors and benefactors through time, effort and resources, Desire Tree Foundation Inc. was registered as an official 501(c)3 non-profit with the IRS – Social Charity Work organization, with our DBA called Food4Lives.
 Just as trees selflessly do, we serve the desires of the homeless using 3 simple ways:

 However, each of these activities is done with heart.
 To give examples:

 At present, our family of volunteers is 300 strong and is expanding steadily.
 Your kind support and motivation has seen us touch the lives of over 5000 homeless souls in downtown Atlanta.
 Your time, efforts and resources have made all the difference in the lives of both the homeless and our volunteer family.